h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Reserved-1

 > The Reserved-1 field is one octet.
-It MUST be set to zero for all packets.
 >
 > This field was previously used as the "Identifier" in historic RADIUS/TLS.
 It is now unused, as the Token field replaces it both as the way to identify requests, and to associate responses with requests.
 >
-> The Reserved-1 field MUST be ignored when receiving a packet.
-When sending packets, the Reserved-1 field MUST be set to zero.
+> When sending packets, the Reserved-1 field MUST be set to zero.
+The Reserved-1 field MUST be ignored when receiving a packet.

 Length